Pastor Ellen received her Master of Divinity degree from Harvard Divinity School in 1991 and was ordained a UCC minister in 2007.

 Ellen has also spent many years working on environmental and social justice issues, first as a consultant for the International Consultancy on Religion, Education and Culture and then as an Organizer and Educator at Bread for the World.
 In addition, she has been an active lay leader of both First Congregational Church in Berkeley, CA, and Christ Congregational Church in Silver Spring, MD, thus developing a great appreciation for the importance of lay ministry and leadership.

 Pastor Ellen is a strong advocate for special education and has founded and facilitated support groups for parents, lobbied for policy change, and organized numerous workshops and trainings for families of children with special needs.
-Ellen has three boys of her own—Nicholas, Teddy and Tate—and is married to Mark Corrales.
-Her dog, Samwise, is a constant companion and reminds her that daily walks in the woods are a wonderful way for all creatures to stay centered and connected.
+Ellen has three young adult sons of her own—Nicholas, Teddy and Tate—and is married to Mark Corrales.
+Her dogs, Toby and Samwise, are her constant companions and remind her that daily walks in the woods are a wonderful way for all creatures to stay centered and connected.